 - Junior ISA: A tax-efficient way to save for your child’s future.
 Anyone can pay into it but there is a £9,000 total annual allowance.
 Available at no extra cost when you open an ii Trading Account, ISA or SIPP.

 - Joint Trading Account: joint share dealing account held in the names of two people.
 Invest in funds, shares, trusts and more.

 - Company account: An account for UK limited companies to trade online.
 Investment options include UK and international shares, funds, ETFs and trusts.

-- Pension trading: If you have a SIPP or SSAS from another pension provider, you can manage its investments yourself through the ii platform using a linked Pension Trading Account.
+- Pension trading: If you have a SIPP or SSAS with another pension provider, you can manage its investments yourself on the ii platform using a linked Pension Trading Account.